-Mob Psycho 100 Season 2 was thought to have been confirmed during a 2017 event held by Studio Bones, but there’s more to the story.
-Bones did indeed raise fans’ hopes by briefly discussing a new MP100 anime project, but it turns out they were teasing future plans for a Mob Psycho 100 OVA (Original Video Animation).
+Mob Psycho 100 Season 2 was confirmed to be greenlit for production during a 2018 event held by Studio Bones, but there’s more to the story.
+Bones is also releasing a new MP100 anime project, an OVA episode called Mob Psycho 100 Reigen: The Miraculous Unknown Psychic.
 That’s good news, never mind the major announcement in the manga related to a stage play.
 Netflix is also producing a live-action series based on MP100.

 The Mob Psycho 100 manga artist ONE has so far been silent about the second season of MP100, but anime fans can at least be assured that they will eventually be able to watch more of their favorite Mob Psycho 100 characters Kageyama Shigeo (Mob), Reigen Arataka, Dimple, Ritsu, and Teruki.